dondanndy/BusBadajoz/README.md

 There is no API for it so we have to scrap the bus company website, as you will be able to see in the code.

 At the moment the app is not usable.
-Not only the interface is not fully implemented, I didn't even start to build the logic behind it.
+Only parts of the interface are fully implemented, and the logic behind it needs a bit of work.
 So no, don't expect to use this right now.

 ### 2021 Update